Tag: Kids Activities

 Take a walk around picturesque Lake Daylesford and take in the sights and sounds of nature.
 A short stroll from the town centre, Lake Daylesford offers something to keep everyone happy.

 Children love bird spotting and the playground is always a hit.
-Why not hire a paddle boat for an hour or two or spend the day and utilise the BBQ facilities.
+Why not spend the day and utilise the BBQ facilities.

 You will find a cafe and restaurant right on the shores of the lake and many more activities.
 Don’t forget to taste the famous mineral water at Wombat Flat Mineral Spring and Central Springs Reserve.